HydraCommander23/Unity-Custom-Maps-/README.md

 - Not affiliated with Creative Assembly or SEGA.
 - All rights to *Alien: Isolation* belong to their respective owners.
 - Educational and preservation goals only.
+- ** Disclaimer: I am referencing information from ChatGPT, the Alien Isolation links, and OpenCAGE (Made by Matt Filer) **
 ---